Styles of Dance

 Salsa is a popular form of social dance that originated in Latin America.
 The movements of salsa have origins in Puerto Rican bomba and plena, Cuban Son, cha-cha-cha, mambo and other dance forms.
 The dance, along with salsa music, was popularized in the mid-1970s in New York.

-Bachata is a style of dance that originated in the Dominican Republic.
+Bachata is a styles of dance that originated in the Dominican Republic.
 It is danced widely all over the world and has many different interpretations.
 It is known for its fluidity and simplicity.

 Cha Cha Cha

-Reggaeton blends Jamaican music influences of reggae and dancehall with those of Latin America, such as bomba and plena, as well as that of hip hop.
+Reggaeton styles of dance blends Jamaican music influences of reggae and dancehall with those of Latin America, such as bomba and plena, as well as that of hip hop.
 The music is also combined with rapping (generally) in Spanish.